The East Texas Oil Museum at Kilgore College is hosting a new traveling exhibit, “Forgotten Gateway: Coming to America through Galveston Island.”

 Forgotten Gateway is presented in partnership with Humanities Texas, the state affiliate for the National Endowment for the Humanities (NEH).

-Located at 1301 S. Henderson Blvd. (corner of Hwy.
-259 and Ross Ave.) on the Kilgore campus, the museum is open Wednesdays through Saturdays from 10 a.m. to 5 p.m.
+The East Texas Oil Museum is located at 1301 S. Henderson Blvd. (corner of Hwy.
+259 and Ross Ave.) on the Kilgore College campus.

 Stay up to date on all things The East Texas Weekend!